Ferns & Focus

 Oregano contains phenols and terpenoids which can cause gastrointestinal upset, including vomiting and diarrhea, in dogs and cats if ingested in large quantities.
 The essential oil is significantly more toxic than the fresh plant.

-Light and Location Place your Oregano in a spot that receives at least 6 to 8 hours of direct sunlight daily.
-A south-facing windowsill is ideal for indoor growth.
+Give at least 6 to 8 hours of direct sun.
+A south windowsill is ideal indoors.

 In-Depth Care & Growth